-Street Fighter 6: all you need to know
+Street Fighter 6: All you need to know

 © Jason Halayko / Red Bull Content Pool

-Capcom’s latest instalment in the fighting game series has landed.
+Capcom’s latest installment in the fighting game series has landed.
 Here’s everything you need to know about Street Fighter 6.

 On February 21, 2022, Capcom revealed the future of Street Fighter, as Street Fighter 6 was presented in a short teaser.
 With the game now here, here’s the low-down on everything you need to know about Capcom’s latest fighter.